 Interferential electrical stimulation: This technique uses a low-frequency electrical current to help stimulate muscles, which can reduce inflammation.

 Ultrasound: Ultrasound sends sound waves deep into the muscle tissue.
 This creates a gentle heat that increases circulation.
 By increasing blood circulation, ultrasound can help decrease muscle spasms, stiffness, and pain in your neck.

 Chiropractors look at the whole person, not just the problem.
 Each patient’s neck is unique, so they don’t just focus on your neck pain.
 They emphasize prevention as the key to health.
 Your chiropractor can prescribe exercises to help reduce whiplash symptoms and restore normal motion.

 Working with these chiropractic techniques, a chiropractor can help you increase your everyday activities.
 They will work hard to address any mechanical (spinal movement) or neurological (nerve-related) causes of your whiplash.

 Chiropractors Can Help With Auto Accident Procedures

-Chiropractors are some of the only doctors who offer therapeutic treatments to accident victims.
-Treatment offered by medical doctors might include the use of medications, they may also recommend physical therapy.
+Chiropractors are some of the only doctors who offer treatments to accident victims.
+Treatment offered by medical doctors might include the use of medications; they may also recommend physical therapy.
 This highlights the importance of chiropractic care for whiplash victims because chiropractic and physical therapy are very similar forms of treatment.

-Whenever an individual who’s been involved in an automobile accident visits a chiropractor and complains of pain in the neck, the medical specialist will carry out a series of tests to determine whether the patient has suffered whiplash.
+Whenever an individual involved in an automobile accident visits a chiropractor and complains of pain in the neck, the medical specialist will carry out a series of tests to determine whether the patient has suffered whiplash.
 Instead of focusing solely on the specific injury, chiropractors are trained to inspect the affected individual’s entire spine.

 Aside from soft tissue injuries, a chiropractor will also check for: